 I understand why bulls make money.
 There's a historical advantage to going long.
 Daily downticks and corporate meltdowns show how bears make money, even if it's a trickier practice, given the market's tendency to inch higher over long stretches of time.

-But I get lost with this obsession with turning a pig into canned pork product.
+But I get lost somewhere in this obsession with turning a pig into canned ham.
 What's the problem here?
 Are you a glutton at the feeding trough if you hold on to a company for too long?
 Of course not.
-Great investors like Warren Buffett have held winning stocks for generations.
+Great investors -- Warren Buffett among them -- have held winning stocks for generations.
 Are you piggish because you hold a 10-bagger with the hope that it will roll into a 20-bagger?
 If so, hold your snout up high, because some other nervous Nellie cashed out earlier when it was just a five-bagger.

 I would argue that "bulls make money, bears make money, pigs make more" is a better slogan.
 Yes, it sounds hedonistically stubborn.
 There's a certain stench of Gordon Gekko arrogance in claiming that greedy investors come out ahead.
 However, history teaches us that there are times when it's good to be a pig.